 For example, let’s use the example where a research company is hired to complete a study on males who smoke at least 5x weekly.
 Here is how this particular demographic would be found:

-- Sex: When a new member registers with a survey panel, they are always asked which sex they are.
+- Sex: When a new member registers with a survey site, they are always asked which sex they are.
 The market research company then, already has this information in their database of panelists.
+Note many survey companies now include options beyond male and female, including ‘non-binary’.

 - Smoker/Non-smoker: Survey panels do not typically ask for this information from new members.
 This is the type of information that would be collected via a profiler.